Jasonlhy/VSCode-Hungry-Delete/README.md

 # Hungry Delete Extension for Visual Studio Code

-I find it very annoying to press backspace multiple times to remove the leading tabs or whitespaces in order to return to the previous end of the line.
+I find it very annoying to press backspace multiple times to remove the leading tabs or white spaces in order to return to the previous end of the line.

 Therefore, I created this extension, it overrides `ctrl+backspace` key binding, once `ctrl+backspace` is pressed, a command is executed.